Traveling through the

 Travel in the Netherlands is relatively easy thanks to the well-developed highways and the small size of the territory.
 From the very northern part of the country (Friesland or the Frisian Islands) to the capital Amsterdam takes around 1h44 minutes by car, add another two hours on to that and you are already at the border with Belgium.

 Public transport covers the majority of the country.
 Amsterdam is easily reachable from France (Paris) or Belgium (Brussels, Antwerp) via high-speed train (Thalys).
 Getting around the Netherlands can also easily be done by train.
-Use Amsterdam as a basis and explore around Amsterdam or take weekend trips from Amsterdam using the train.
+Use Amsterdam as a basis and explore around Amsterdam or take weekend trips from Amsterdam using the train or the bicycle.

 There are a few airports in the Netherlands: Amsterdam Schiphol, Maastricht, Rotterdam, Groningen, and Eindhoven.
 The first being the largest of the country.
 Direct high-speed trains run between Belgium and Amsterdam Schiphol.